Internet Dictionaries and Other On-line Resources

 Verbatim.
 A newsletter for word aficionados.
 Edited by Lawrence Urdang.

 Wait, Wait, Don't Tell Me.
 A news quiz show broadcast on radio live from Chicago and on National Public Radio.
 Available live on the radio Saturday and Sunday mornings 10:00am Central time or at other times via podcast on the National Public Radio website.
 The host, Peter Sagal, is very humorous!
 The main point of the game is humor rather than winning the game.
-There is often well-known guest contestant, e.g. Neill de Grass Tyson in October 2015.
+There is often well-known guest contestant, e.g. Neill de Grass Tyson who was on the show in 2015.

 Says You, a radio quiz show about words.
 Also on NPR and also humorous.